roguehunter7/VLSI-DESIGN-COURSE/SEQ_CIRCUITS/README.md

 # Sequential Circuits

 This folder contains the schematics and simulated circuits developed during the **VLSI Design Course** using **Xilinx Vivado**.
-The folder `SEQ_CIRCUITS` includes foundational concepts of HDL coding and their corresponding circuits.
+The folder `SEQ_CIRCUITS` includes foundational concepts of sequential circuits concepts and their corresponding circuits.

 ## Overview
 The project demonstrates various circuits simulated under **Xilinx Vivado** to build an understanding of combinantional circuitss.